 Please note, the use of Field Types not listed above in a message may result in spurious pager behaviour and/or spurious characters on the pagers.
 Custom Characters below 32 or above 127 should not be used.
-You must reboot the power supply after entering or editing despatch entries.

 ON BOARD RS232 SERIAL PORT